-The CHATR lab is all about how community design impacts how people get around and connect with each other.
+The CHATR lab is interested in how community design impacts the way people get around and connect with each other.

 We envision a future where all Canadians have access to environments that are safe, enjoyable, and inclusive — where getting around contributes to active lifestyles, vibrant city culture, sustainable natural spaces, and health and well-being for all.